Emergency Medical Services

 Learning Outcomes

-1. Explain the general terminology, anatomy, and physiology of the human body.
+1. Understand the general terminology, anatomy, and physiology of the human body.

 2. Apply principles of normal anatomy and physiology of the human body to the pathophysiologic processes of common health problems.